 “We were looking for a way for members to pay their invoices by means of credit card and not have the inconvenience of a card machine.
 PayFast was able to offer this service to us at a reasonable rate and the integration to the platform was relatively painless,” said Wynand.

-PayFast’s invoicing solution allows merchants such as Workshop17 to add a ‘Pay Now’ button linked to one of our supported payment methods directly on the invoice, giving their customers a convenient way to settle their account.
+PayFast’s invoicing solution allows merchants such as Workshop17 to add a ‘Pay Now’ button linked to one of our supported payment methods directly on the invoice, via a custom integration, giving their customers a convenient way to settle their account.
 All invoices settled via PayFast automatically reflect as paid on Workshop17’s platform and are matched to their members’ records on their system.

 PayFast integrates with a variety of invoicing platforms as well as custom integration.
 So if you are looking for a convenient way for your customers or clients to settle their accounts, sign up for a free PayFast account and start streamlining your invoice payments.